fadhlillah2/microservices-dmp/README.md

 Prerequisites
 Before running this application, make sure you have installed the following:

--Java 8 or higher
+- Java 8 or higher
--Maven
+- Maven
--Docker (recommended)
+- Docker (recommended)

 Getting started
--To get started, clone this repository to your local machine -Then, navigate to the project directory:
+- To get started, clone this repository to your local machine
+- Then, navigate to the project directory:

 Running the application
 To run the application, use the following command: